Tensor ideals of abelian type and quantum groups: Introduction

 This paper is motivated by recent developments in the theory of symmetric tensor categories, meaning $\bk$-linear abelian symmetric rigid monoidal categories over a field $\bk$ with some finiteness assumptions.
 If $\bk$ has characteristic 0, then classical work by Deligne shows that all such categories that are of moderate growth are representation categories of supergroups, that is affine group schemes in the symmetric tensor category of supervector spaces.
 Over a field $\bk$ of characteristic $p>0$ it was conjectured in \cite{BEO} that similarly all symmetric tensor categories of moderate growth are representation categories over a symmetric tensor category $\Ver_{p^\infty}=\cup_n\Ver_{p^n}$.
 The case `$n=1$' of this conjecture was proved in \cite{CEO}.

 The categories $\Ver_{p^n}$, for $n$ a positive integer, were constructed in \cite{BEO, AbEnv} as `abelian envelopes' of quotients of the symmetric monoidal category $\Tilt SL_2$ by its non-zero tensor ideals (which are labelled by positive integers).
-A natural first test of the conjecture in \cite{BEO} would be constructing abelian envelopes (if they exist) of quotients of $\Tilt G$ for other reductive groups $G$, and subsequently verifying whether they fibre indeed over $\Ver_{p^n}$ for some $n$.
+A natural first test of the conjecture in \cite{BEO} would be constructing abelian envelopes (if they exist) of quotients of $\Tilt G$ for other reductive groups $G$, and subsequently verifying whether indeed they fibre over $\Ver_{p^n}$ for some $n$.
 The first major obstacle is that a classification of the tensor ideals in $\Tilt G$ seems intractable at present, for $G$ not of rank 1.
 On the other hand, as we will demonstrate in the current paper, most tensor ideals in $\Tilt G$ will lead to quotients that do not admit faithful functors to tensor categories, and are thus irrelevant for the above goals.

 We therefore define a tensor ideal in a $\bk$-linear rigid monoidal category over a field $\bk$ to be {\em of abelian type} if it is the kernel of a $\bk$-linear monoidal functor to a tensor category over~$\bk$.
 We develop methods to classify tensor ideals of abelian type.
-We will pay specific attention to the category of tilting modules $\Tilt U_\zeta(\fg)$ of the quantum group at a root $\zeta$ of $1$ for $\fg$ a reductive Lie algebra over the complex numbers, as it often behaves as a `first order approximation' to $\Tilt G$.
-However, we also obtain some results about the original problem, such as a classification of tensor ideals of abelian type in $\Tilt SL_3$.
+We will pay specific attention to the category of tilting modules $\Tilt U_\zeta(\fg)$ of the quantum group at a root $\zeta$ of $1$ for $\fg$ a reductive Lie algebra over the complex numbers, because it often behaves as a `first order approximation' to $\Tilt G$.

 An obvious but important observation is that tensor ideals of abelian type must be `prime', see \ref{defideals}.
 The latter, being an intrinsic property of a tensor ideal, is often easier to handle.
-Several of our results are thus aimed at demonstrating that certain prime tensor ideals must be of abelian type, see for instance Proposition~\ref{PropImax}, and that the majority of tensor ideals are not prime, see for instance Theorem~\ref{Thm:FinR}.
+Several of our results are thus aimed at demonstrating that certain prime tensor ideals must be of abelian type, see for instance Theorem~\ref{ThmAbEnv}, and that the majority of tensor ideals are not prime, see for instance Theorem~\ref{Thm:FinR}.

 A coarser notion of tensor ideal to classify is that of a `thick tensor ideal', which is a collection of objects that form an ideal under tensor product, and are closed under taking direct sums and summands.
 Indeed, while the classification of {\em thick} tensor ideals in $\Tilt U_\zeta(\fg)$ has been understood for nearly 30 years, see \cite{Os}, the full classification of all tensor ideals might well be intractable for $\fg$ of rank 3 or higher, as is corroborated from the complexity in Proposition~\ref{prop:B2}.
 Interestingly, while the number of tensor ideals compared to thick tensor ideals tends to be infinite to one, the assignment from prime tensor ideals to prime thick tensor ideals tends to be much closer to a bijection.